China Hits U.S. With Steep Tariff on Grain Imports

 Despite the aggressive tactic, talk of a full-blown trade war has died down slightly in the last few days, as President Trump has focused his Twitter attention more on James Comey than sparking unnecessary economic disasters.
 And, though the Trump administration’s steel-and-aluminum tariffs on China have gone into effect, more than $100 billion of additional duties the president has threatened are still in the planning stages.
 (China has announced a list of American products it would impose tariffs on if Trump pulls the trigger.)

-Chinese president Xi Jinping also announced in a speech last week that he would further open the country to foreign auto manufacturers, a concession that was seen as a possible win for Trump, even if the promise never comes to fruition — and a sign that trade tensions between the countries might yet be allayed.
+Chinese president Xi Jinping also announced in a speech last week that he would further open the country to foreign auto manufacturers, a concession that was seen as a possible win for Trump, a sign that trade tensions between the countries might yet be allayed.
+On Tuesday, China announced some specifics of that plan, including getting rid of foreign ownership limits for electric-car makers this year.